-- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory Education Health Care plan. - Have mental health needs. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have family members in prison, or are affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Misuse drugs or alcohol.
+- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan.

-- Have returned home to their family from care. - Are at risk of Honour Based Abuse, such as Female Genital Multilation or forced marriage. - Are privately fostered. - Are persistently absent from education, including persistent absences for part of the school day. - Show early signs of abuse and/or neglect in other ways.
+- Are suffering from mental ill health. - Are young carers. - Are bereaved. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised. - Are viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have family members in custody. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Are misusing drugs or alcohol. - Have returned home to their family from care. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are missing education, or persistently absent from school, or not in receipt of full-time education. - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded. - Show early signs of abuse and/or neglect in other ways.